On the coupling of Galilean-invariant field theories to curved spacetime: A detailed comparison with Brauner, et al

 Note that $\omega_{MC}$ is invariant under translations $\lambda^A$.
-Crucially, the $f^A$ and spin connection $\omega^i{}_A$ transform in exactly the same way~\eqref{E:deltaPGal} as the Galilei frame and $PGal(d)$ connection in our tangent space construction of Newton-Cartan geometry in Subsection~\ref{S:tangential}.
+The $f^A$ and spin connection $\omega^i{}_A$ transform in exactly the same way~\eqref{E:deltaPGal} as the Galilei frame and $PGal(d)$ connection in our frame formulation of NC geometry in Subsection~\ref{S:tangential}.
 So the $f^A$ defined here furnishes a Galilei coframe on $\M$.
-Finally, the gauge field transforms under Galilean boosts in the same way~\eqref{E:deltaAfromPGal} as we found in our analysis at the end of Subsection~\ref{S:tangential}, wherein we fixed the $0$-component of the frame as $F_0^{\mu}=v^{\mu}$.
-To summarize, the data $(f^A,\omega^i{}_A,A)$ obtained here gives the building blocks of Newton-Cartan geometry, provided that we realize Milne boosts through the action of $PGal(d)$ on the tangent space.
+Finally, the gauge field transforms under Galilean boosts in the same way as we found in our analysis at the end of Subsection~\ref{S:tangential}, wherein we fixed the $0$-component of the frame as $F_0^{\mu}=v^{\mu}$.
+To summarize, the data $(f^A,\omega^i{}_A,A)$ obtained here gives the building blocks of NC geometry, provided that we realize Milne boosts through the action of $PGal(d)$.
+However, note that $\omega^i{}_0$ is not constrained as in~\eqref{E:extraConstraint}.
+So this is a slightly different version of NC geometry than that considered in this work.

 \end{appendix}